Welcome

 As a professor of assistive technology courses at the University of Puerto Rico (UPR), I have developed various educational tools based on the use of Braille displays to promote access to STEM for blind students in a simple and non-intimidating way.
 Braille is essential for blind students in STEM, as it enables them to access, understand, and manipulate scientific, mathematical, and technical information independently through a precise and structured tactile format.

-I have created this Inclusion STEM site to publish and make available several of the projects I have developed as tools to support blind students in mastering the basic skills necessary for STEM areas.
-The available apps include both Windows and web-based versions.
+I have created this Inclusion STEM site to publish and make available some of the projects I have developed as tools to support blind students in mastering the basic skills necessary for STEM areas.
+The available apps include Windows and web apps.
 They are available in both English and Spanish language and are compatible with screen readers and Braille displays.

 Building Basic STEM Skills Through Braille Display Technologies